mainsail-crew/MainsailOS/src/README.md

-Build MainsailOS From within MainsailOS / OctoPi / Raspbian / Debian / Ubuntu
-MainsailOS can be built from Debian, Ubuntu, Raspbian, OctoPi, or even MainsailOS.
+Build MainsailOS From within MainsailOS / OctoPi / Raspberry Pi OS / Debian / Ubuntu MainsailOS can be built from Debian, Ubuntu, Raspbian, OctoPi, or even MainsailOS.
 Build requires about 5 GB of free space available.
 You can build it by issuing the following commands:

 sudo apt-get install gawk util-linux qemu-user-static git p7zip-full python3